Skip to content

 This walkthrough shows how to initialize a repository, add entries, preview the backlog, and publish a release manifest with custom introductory content.

-Initialize a new changelog project:
+Initialize a new changelog project from your project root:

 Terminal window

-cd my-changelog
+cd my-project

 uvx tenzir-changelog add \